nixon-voxell/apu_rmct/main.typ

 Relying soley on manual animation authoring can be extremely inefficient.
 Motion capture was widely used during the process of animation authoring.
 Motion capture generates animations by tracking and recording moving objects in the physical space @menolotto2020motion.
 The raw data from motion capture will then be cleaned and refined by animators before it is being used in production.
 In addition, inverse kinematics can also be used to generate runtime animation layering such as orienting the head towards an interest point or positioning the hands on an object correctly @rose2001artist.

-Runtime usage of animation is normally done using some form of state machine where developers were tasked to manually assign different animations to different states.
+Runtime usage of animation is normally done using some form of state machine where developers were tasked to manually map different states to their desired animations.
 This is done such that the character can react accordingly to different scenarios that may happen during runtime.
 To address this problem, motion matching was proposed by #cite(<buttner2015motion>, form: "prose"), which opens the possibility of using unstructured animation data.
 This method performs a search from a large database to find an animation sequence that best fit the current context, namely, the current pose and the current trajectory of the character.

 = Problem Statement